Version 7.1, last updated: May 2022

 Part B. Personal information and Australian Curriculum teaching resources

 Student work samples are published on the Australian Curriculum website as a resource for teachers to support planning and implementation of the Australian Curriculum.
 The portfolios of student work samples are designed to illustrate different levels of student achievement of the standards.

-• the student (where the student is 18 years of age or older).
+- a parent or a legal guardian and the student (where the student is 15 years of age or older).

 3. Australian Curriculum – other teaching resources

 The Australian Curriculum website includes links to films hosted on external platforms such as YouTube including (without limitation) illustrations of primary curriculum management and student diversity.
 These films have been created by ACARA or its contractor and are presented as resources for principals, schools and teachers.
 The films provide advice on relevant matters and illustrate how, for example, the Australian Curriculum enables students with diverse needs to access and participate in learning.

 Some of the published films contain personal information.
 This might include, for example, a film of a group of students interacting with a teacher.
 Prior to publishing these materials, privacy consent is obtained from the relevant parents/guardians/students.